device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

   style={{ width: '80%' }}
 />

-1. Update the appliance license key as the included key is expired.
-Obtain an updated license by sending an email to `sales@device42.com` requesting a trial license for an AWS Marketplace Device42 install.
-Once you receive the updated key file, save it to your local filesystem and install it via main menu **Tools > Settings > Licensing**.
+4. Update the appliance license key as the included key is expired.
+Obtain an updated license by sending an email to [sales@device42.com](mailto:sales@device42.com) requesting a trial license for an AWS Marketplace Device42 installation.
+When you receive the updated key file, save it to your local filesystem and go to **Tools > Settings > Licensing**.
 Browse to the new key file (1) and click **Upload & Apply** (2).

 <ThemedImage
   alt="Update license Device42 AWS"